yh1008/speech-to-text/README.md

 1. [install CUDA toolkit](https://developer.nvidia.com/cuda-downloads)
 2. [install cuDNN](https://developer.nvidia.com/cudnn) download v5, as of 04-18-2017, Tensorflow performs the best with cuDNN 5.x
 Follow commands carefully from the [Tensorflow website](https://www.tensorflow.org/versions/r0.11/get_started/os_setup#optional_install_cuda_gpus_on_linux).
-After intallation, you can test if the tensorflow can detect your gpu by typing
+After intallation, you can test if tensorflow can detect your gpu by typing the following:
 ```
 # makes sure you are out of the tensorflow git repo
 python